-Why so many stepfamilies or blended families?
+Why are there so many stepfamilies or blended families?

 Couples therapy researchers are acutely focused on the challenge of making stepfamilies or blended families work.